When graphic designers look at laptops, they require specific requirements for running the programs and software inherent to their industry.

 The Dell XPS is a PC version of the MacBook Pro — competent, portable and well-rounded.

-A vivid display and superior RAM capacity give the specs for the Dell XPS9560-7001SLV-PUS 3.5 an edge over many of its competitors.
+A vivid display and superior RAM capacity give the specs for the Dell XPS an edge over many of its competitors.

-Specifically, in everyday performance and usability for graphic design related programs.
+Specifically, it excels in everyday performance and usability for graphic design related programs.

-Regarding graphic design, the crisp 4k display provides the optimal colour palette for Adobe programs like Photoshop and Illustrator.
+Regarding graphic design, the crisp FHD display provides the optimal color palette for Adobe programs like Photoshop and Illustrator.
 With over three million more pixels than the MacBook, it has the competition beat regarding RGB potential.

-The most obvious drawback for the Dell XPS9560-7001SLV-PUS 3.5 is the steep price.
-Also, the Killer Wireless card that comes with the laptop is incredibly faulty and should be replaced by a $20 Intel one.
+The most obvious drawback for the Dell XPS is the relatively steep price.
+Also, the Killer Wireless card that comes with the laptop is sometimes faulty and should be replaced by a $20 Intel one.

-Also, the speakers on this laptop are inferior.
+The speakers on this laptop are also inferior.
 They can work in a pinch for Youtube videos, but any audio mixing you will need to do with headphones.

 For individuals who ethernet and multiple USB and HDMI ports, you may need a Dell DA200 Adapter.